 About id Software

 id was founded in 1991 and with Wolfenstein, Doom and Quake went on to invent and dominate the First Person shooter genre.
-In the 2000s the company foundered and were acquired in 2009.
-They produced the FPS Rage in 2011 but Doom is the first game they’ve produced that mines the back catalog since aquisition although there have been two games in the Wolfenstein world made by subcontractors Machine Games.
+In the 2000s the company foundered and was acquired in 2009.
+They produced the FPS Rage in 2011 but Doom is the first game they’ve produced that mines the back catalogue since acquisition although there have been two games in the Wolfenstein world made by subcontractors Machine Games.

 The impact that they had on the industry is hard to quantify exactly but it’s very significant and a list of people who have worked at id is a genuine who’s who of the gaming industry.